 The mountains are calling and I must go.

 My love affair with the Lake District began 12 years ago.
 I’d been persuaded by a friend to join him for a weekend break in Keswick.
 It was my first experience of walking the fells and at the time I had no idea what to expect.
 Little did I know that this would prove to be a life-changing experience.

 ‘THERE STOOD BLENCATHRA, ITS SWEEPING CURVES BATHED IN GLORIOUS SUNSHINE’

 I wasn’t disappointed.
-From the moment we began to climb above the valley bottom I was in complete awe.
-The feeling of being immersed in the outdoors with the sun on my back and amazing views of mountains in every direction will always remain one of my favourite memories.
+From the moment we began to rise above the valley bottom, I was in complete awe.
+That feeling of being immersed in the outdoors, with the sun on my back and amazing views of mountains in every direction will always remain one of my favourite memories.

 ‘HE WAS MOVING EFFORTLESSLY, COMPLETELY WILD AND FREE’